How Much Do Precast Concrete Walls Cost in 2025?

 A concrete fence costs anywhere from $10 to $60 per square foot.
 Poured concrete isn’t the only option for a concrete dividing fence.
 You can choose concrete masonry units or concrete blocks for around $10 to $20 per square foot, including labor and materials.

-The total price of brick or stone fences is between $10 and $45 per square foot.
-Therefore, pouring a concrete fence is comparable in price to brick or stone, while concrete blocks are less expensive.
+Brick walls cost $15 to $60 per square foot, while stone walls cost $10 to $75 per square foot of wall surface.
+Pouring a concrete fence is comparable in price to brick or stone, while concrete blocks are less expensive.

 Precast concrete is estimated to be 23% less expensive than poured concrete.
 Installing a precast concrete wall costs $4,800 on average.
 While precast materials cost from $20 to $30 per square foot, precast installation is much less labor-intensive than pouring concrete.

-Retaining walls cost $10–$100 per square foot.
+Concrete retaining walls cost $10–$100 per sq. ft.
 They typically hold back soil between elevations to increase available lawn space but can also be used for aesthetics and curb appeal.
 Structural retaining walls that require engineering calculations will be much more expensive than short landscaping walls.

-Cinder block walls cost $10–$15 per square foot.
+Cinder block walls cost $10–$15 per sq. ft.
 Cinder blocks, also known as concrete masonry units or concrete blocks, are stacked and secured with mortar to form a concrete wall.

-Stamped concrete walls cost $8–$28 per square foot.
-Adding a stamped pattern to a new concrete wall will cost less than modifying an existing wall.
+Stamped concrete walls cost $8–$28 per sq. ft.
+Adding a stamped pattern to a new concrete wall costs less than modifying an existing wall.
 Stamped concrete patterns vary in complexity, with a detailed, custom design costing much more than a simple, repetitive design.

 Concrete walls can be constructed from different forms of concrete, including cinder blocks, precast concrete, or poured concrete.
 A cinder block wall is less expensive than a poured concrete wall, with the cost of precast falling in the middle.